FreeLANMan/PCEmulatorPlus/README.md

 -- App JPG View: Only .jpg files on internal memory (SPIFFS).
 Only files with <1Mb for now.
 Only 512x384 pixels visible (can be change in the code)
 Original code: https://github.com/fdivitto/FabGL/discussions/160#discussioncomment-1423074
-Recomnded: Use the Hercules mode and convert the imagens to see in 'Compushow' or VUIMG.
+Recomended: Use the Hercules mode and convert the imagens to see in 'Compushow' or VUIMG.
 (Alternatively you can view .gif images in 4 colors and 320x200 using the 'Compushow' application available on the HD-Geral disk image, by PCEmulator: https://drive.google.com/file/d/1sEvAZ998l3wTq4KzkuHQPrPWqZv5kday/view?usp= sharing
 I recommend 1st converting the image using the GIMP application with scale image/canvas to fit in 320x200, sharpen filter, indexed mode: 'generate optimum pallete maximum colors 4', 'color dithering Floyd-Steinberg Reduced'.)